siduction/sidu-manual/data/en/0701-term-konsole_en.md

 username@hostname:~$
 ~~~

 **username** in the above example corresponds to the username of the logged in user.
-The tilde **~** shows that you are in your home directory **/home/username** , and the dollar sign (the prompt) **$** means you are logged into the terminal with limited user privileges.
+The tilde `~` shows that you are in your home directory `/home/username`, and the dollar sign (the prompt) `$` means you are logged into the terminal with limited user privileges.
 At the end, the cursor is blinking.
 All this is the command line.
 This is where you enter commands that you want the terminal to execute.

-Many commands can only be executed with **root** rights, i.e. administrator rights. **root** rights can be obtained by typing **`su`** and pressing `Enter`.
+Many commands can only be executed with **root** rights, i.e. administrator rights. root rights can be obtained by typing **`su`** and pressing **`Enter`**.
 After that you have to enter the root password.
 The password is not displayed on the screen during the input.
-(See below [work-as-root](0701-term-konsole_en.md#work-as-root))
+(See below [work-as-root](0701-term-konsole_en.md#work-as-root).)

 If the input is correct, the command line now shows: